|They discover they are inside the TV program.|

 The movie is about the danger and the splendor of freedom.

 When the movie begins, the teenager, David, is in a modern American high school, living in a free society complete with its dangers and side-effects.
 David is a fan of an old television show from the fifties.
 Everything was perfect in the show.
 It was an ideal world where people treated each other courteously, parents had loving, conflict-free marriages, and kids were wholesome and innocent.
 David yearns for a life like that instead of the messy, chaotic world he lives in.
 And he gets his wish.
+He is magically transported into the Pleasantville television show.
+It's in black and white.
+Every day is a perfectly sunny 72 degrees.
+It never rains.

 But he discovers that there is a cost to living in paradise — a drastic lack of freedom.
-In the movie, when the teenagers started having sex and the world was going Technicolor, the leaders of the town were horrified.
+In the movie, when the teenagers started having sex and the world was beginning to go Technicolor, the leaders of the town were horrified.
 Things were getting out of control.
 And you can see they had good intentions when they tried to make it go back the way it was.

 And who hasn't had the same conflict in their own life?
 Haven't you?
 Haven't you gone through cycles of cracking down on yourself and then loosening up?
 Haven't you ever gotten a regime all worked out so you can get in shape or whatever and then after awhile you start feeling closed in by it and you want to break out of the restricting and regimented monotony?